Have you had a student like Anthony?

 Why the deep dive into word learning theories?

-That’s in keeping with our mission at Reading Simplified.
+This break from overkill is in keeping with our mission at Reading Simplified.
 We streamline the process of teaching so you can catch a break all the while your students can accelerate their reading achievement.

 Although there are over 250 spellings, I don’t actually ever teach anyone all of them.